tsbmediaventure/developer-docs/source/index.html.md

   "title": "Tesla Tequila",
   "contentId": "Client Content Id 6",
   "price": 1,
+  "currency": "INR",
   "url": "https://www.yoursite.com/yourcontent",
   "duration": 1,
+  "contentType": "STORY",
   "priceOverrides": {
     "country": [
       {
         "_id": "605b25824646e9233aef61b4",
         "name": "GL",
         "price": 2
-                },
+      }
     ]
   }
 }
 ```

-This endpoint allows the Client to retrieve a particular content which they registered with ConsCent - including the details of the content such as the Content ID, title, price, URL and duration.
+This endpoint allows the Client to retrieve a particular content which they registered with ConsCent - including the details of the content such as the Content ID, title, price, currency, URL, duration, contentType and category.

 ### HTTP Request